PuZZleDucK/Resume/Resume.md

 ## Objective:
-I am currently working as a compliance tester and would like to stear my carear further allong the path to developer.
+I am currently working as a compliance tester and would like to stear my carear further allong the path towards developer.
 I have a broad skill set in the field of software development but have tended to gravitate toward Java which I whould have to single out as my specialization, if I absolutley had too, but I'd resist to the last.
-This is because I also have a passion for GNU/Linux, Open source software & hardware, Software licencing, Development/Testing methods and languages.
-I remain brief on details here as the many projects listed below will help clarify my interests and passions.
+This is because I also have a passion for many other fields of software including GNU/Linux, Open source software & hardware, Software licencing, Development/Testing methods and languages.
+I remain brief on details here as the many projects listed below will help clarify the relevant interests and passions.

 I feel the position of <> would be a good fit for my abilities as <>.